Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android-kotlin/index.md

     ```kotlin
     amplitude = Amplitude(
         Configuration(
             apiKey = AMPLITUDE_API_KEY,
             context = applicationContext,
             minTimeBetweenSessionsMillis = 10000
         )
     )
     ```

-By default, Amplitude will auto send the '[Amplitude] Start Session' and '[Amplitude] End Session'.
+By default, Amplitude will auto send the '[Amplitude] Start Session' and '[Amplitude] End Session' events.
 Even though these events aren't sent, sessions are still tracked by using `session_id`.
 You can also disable those session events.

 === "Java"